jaimegc/Covid19Tracker/README.md

 ## Introduction

 Covid19 Tracker is a sample Android application focused on displaying statistics using graphs.
-From a technical point of view, it has an <b>Offline-First</b> approach and uses the <b>Single Source of Truth</b> ([SSOT](https://developer.android.com/jetpack/docs/guide#truth)) principle.
+From a technical point of view, it has an <b>Offline-First</b> approach and uses the <b>Single Source of Truth (SSOT)</b> principle.
 Also, it has been built to play with a huge database and <b>Flow </b> streams trying to find the best performance.
 Although some technical decisions have only been taken to practice some new Android concepts for me.

 ## Technical summary